-- The steam-release system makes waffles soft and crispy at the same time
+- The steam-release system cooks waffles until they're soft and crispy at the same time

 - Adjustable browning control settings with seven dial positions

-- Indicator light and whistle warn you when cooking is done
+- Indicator light and whistle let you know when cooking is done

 - Only makes one waffle at a time